 How does it work?

 Yes, make sure you have completed step 1 first.
-Then we will try to figure out which allergens we want to treat.
-Then we will find you a mix of allergens that you/your child will put under your tongue every day of your life for 1 minute each time for 4 years straight.
+Then, we will try to figure out which allergens we want to treat.
+We will then find you a mix of allergens that you/your child will put under your tongue every day of your life for 1 minute each time for 4 years straight.

 Yes, suggests that 4 years is the optimal treatment duration.
-But of course, you are the patient, ultimately you can decide, but I would still recommend 4 years to see the best effects.
+But of course, you are the patient.
+Ultimately, the decision is up to you, but I would still recommend 4 years to see the best effects.

 Do you mean it will take 4 years to work?

-You bet there is.
-I won’t ask you to waste hard earned $$$ on something which doesn’t work.
+You bet it is.
+I would not ask you to waste your hard-earned money on something that does not work.

-There is improvement in symptoms, reduced reliance on medications and most importantly, the effects are long lasting years after stopping treatment .
+There will improvement in symptoms, reduced reliance on medications and most importantly, the effects are long-lasting years after stopping treatment .

-There is a huge body of evidence to support this therapy but yet it is almost unheard of in Singapore due to logistical constraints.
-Below are the local organizations which endorse this treatment.
+There is a huge body of evidence to support this therapy, yet it is almost unheard of in Singapore due to logistical constraints.
+Below are the local organisations which endorse this treatment.

-Singapore’s MOH advocates sublingual immunotherapy as treatment for sensitive nose when children are not keen to use medications or when all other treatment has failed .
-In simple words, if you/your child hate using medications your whole life, sublingual immunotherapy is the way to go!
+Singapore’s MOH advocates sublingual immunotherapy as a treatment for sensitive nose when children are not keen to use medications or when all other treatment has failed .
+In simple words, if you/your child hate using medications for your/his/her entire life, sublingual immunotherapy is the way to go!

-MOH guidelines are recommendations given by experts and immunotherapy is given Grade A, Level 1++, meaning that the level of scientific support behind it is very very strong.
+MOH guidelines are recommendations given by experts and immunotherapy is given Grade A, Level 1++, meaning that the level of scientific support behind it is extremely strong.
 The below is an excerpt from the guidelines: